 (b) Changes in internal control over financial reporting.
-Except as described above, there have been no changes in our internal control over financial reporting that occurred during the three-month period ended June 30, 2023 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no changes in our internal control over financial reporting that occurred during the three-month period ended September 30, 2023 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.